smaslan/TWM/README.md

 - TWM-PWRTDI: Four quadrant power meter by time-domain integration method for non-coherent sampling.
 - TWM-HCRMS: Half-cycle RMS calculator for PQ event detection according IEC 61000-3-40 for non-coherent sampling.
 - TWM-InDiSwell: PQ event detection according IEC 61000-3-40 for non-coherent sampling.
+- TWM-WRMS: RMS level calculation by time-domain integration method for non-coherent sampling.
+- TWM-WFFT: Windowed FFT for single or multiharmonic estimation.
+- TWM-InpZ: Estimator of digitizer input impedance (no uncertainty).

 Details on the algorithms can be found in the [draft document A2.4.4 - Algorithms Description](https://github.com/smaslan/TWM/blob/master/doc/A244%20Algorithms%20description.pdf).